 PM is made up of a wide range of materials and arise from a variety of sources.
 Concentrations of PM comprise primary particles emitted directly into the atmosphere from combustion sources and secondary particles formed by chemical reactions in the air.
 PM derives from both human-made and natural sources (such as sea spray and Saharan dust).
 In the UK the biggest human-made sources are stationary fuel combustion and transport.
 Road transport gives rise to primary particles from engine emissions, tyre and brake wear and other non-exhaust emissions.
 Other primary sources include quarrying, construction and non-road mobile sources.

 There is currently continuous monitoring of PM undertaken by the Council at three locations, and Uttlesford District Council is one of the few local authorities in Essex currently monitoring for pm 2.5.
-The pm 2.5monitor was located in Saffron Walden in 2014.
-The results showed a mean concentration of 19.6 µg/m3 in 2015, 17.7 µg/m3 in 2016, and 18.45 µg/m3 in 2017, and 17.52 in 2018 compared to the AQS target of 25μg/m3 to be met by 01/01/15.
+A pm 2.5 monitor is located in Hill Street Saffron Walden.
+The results showed a mean concentration of 19.6 µg/m3 in 2015, 17.7 µg/m3 in 2016, and 18.45 µg/m3 in 2017, and 17.52 in 2018 compared to the AQS target of 25 µg/m3 to be met by 2020.

 Generally air quality in Saffron Walden remains good with a low likelihood of any serious impacts on health.
 However the Council is not complacent and regards air quality as an important aspect affecting the quality of life within the town and district.
 It is keen to ensure that air quality does not deteriorate in the future nor that it should be adversely affected as a result of new developments.